chaps-io/gush/README.md

 `payloads` is an array containing outputs from all ancestor jobs.
 So for our `EncodeVide` job from above, the array will look like:

+**Note:** Keep in mind that payloads can only contain data which **can be serialized as JSON**, because that's how Gush saves them to storage.

 ```ruby
 [